Messi-Q/ReChecker/README.md

 ```

 ### Required Dataset
-This repository contains all necessary for the smart contract dataset.
-For the dataset, we crawled the source code of the smart contract from the [Ethereum](https://etherscan.io/) by using the crawler tool.
+This repository contains the smart contract dataset of source code and processed code fragment.
+As to the source code, we crawled the source code of the smart contract from the [Ethereum](https://etherscan.io/) by using the crawler tool.
 In addition, we have collected some data from some other websites.
 At the same time, we also designed and wrote some smart contract codes with reentrancy vulnerabilities.
 Smart contracts source code are available in `smart_contract_with_callvalue/without_callvalue`.

 **Note:** crawler tool is available [here](https://github.com/Messi-Q/Crawler).